yongrenjie/aoc20-hs/README.md

 - **Day 15** More State monad.
 This solution is really, really slow.
 It can be a lot faster with mutable arrays, but I don't really have the energy to do that today.
 Perhaps another time.
 - **Day 16** Not much new Haskell, but learnt a bit about the problem structure.
 Also did it in VS Code.
 I think I'll go back to Vim.
 - **Day 17** Not much from today's problem specifically.
 I'm quite pleased that I figured out how to not repeat code, though.
+- **Day 18** Serious grammar and parsing practice, a lot harder than some of the other expression parsing exercises I've done!